If you're used to build systems like Make

 Then when we execute SCons,

-we see the output from the
+we see the output from calling the

-indicating that that is when the
+indicating that is when the

 Python statements are being executed:

 sconsscons: Reading SConscript files ...
 Calling Program('hello.c') Calling Program('goodbye.c') Finished calling Program() scons: done reading SConscript files. scons: Building targets ... cc -o goodbye.o -c goodbye.c cc -o goodbye goodbye.o cc -o hello.o -c hello.c cc -o hello hello.o scons: done building targets.

 even though the "reading